byronpendason/byronpendason.github.io/the_thyrs_army.md

 ## [Hrethfeld](?saved-daughter)

-> As you and the thegn's daughter enters town, the crowd is enthusiastically cheering.
+> As you and the thegn's daughter enter town, the crowds are enthusiastically cheering.
 When you get to the entrance of the Meadhall, she gives you a kiss on the cheek before entering to see her father.

 > A soldier walks up to you, and claps you on the shoulder.
 "The thegn is extremely grateful to you for saving his daughter!
 He's sending us to meet up with the forces of Tiwestun, and we shall await you there!"